There are lots of people who can help you if you need support or advice.

 If it is in your best interests, an Independent Visitor may be appointed to visit you.
 Sometimes it might be a person you already know.
 This person is ‘independent’ because they do not work for Kent County Council and are not paid a salary to see you.
 They visit you regularly to offer help and advice and take an interest in you and how you are feeling.
 They will sometimes take you out to do activities and can help you have a say in decisions made about you.
 They will also telephone you or write to you.

 IROs are there to make sure that reviews are run properly; that your views are listened to; and, that your best interests are protected.
-They are all experienced social workers/managers who want to make sure children in care are given the best possible opportunities while being looked after.
+They are all experienced social workers who want to make sure children in care are given the best possible opportunities while being looked after.

 The main job of the IRO is to make sure that your care plan meets your needs.
-They will do this by chairing your review, letting you have your own say in your review and by following up to make sure that people actually do what they agreed to do.
+They will do this by chairing your review, letting you have your own say in your review and by following up to make sure that people do what they agreed to do.
 The review is your meeting and all about you so it is very important that you make sure that the IRO knows how you feel and what you would want to happen.

 The Virtual School is a team of teachers and staff who work to support the education of children in care and care leavers.
 The school does not exist in real terms, or as a building.
 You do not actually attend it, but it is there to give you extra help and support whilst you are at school.

-The VSK Participation Team is a team of apprentices and support officers who encourage and facilitate the participation of children in care to give them a say in how services for them are provided.
+The VSK Participation Team is a team of apprentices and support officers who encourage and support the participation of children in care to give them a say in how services for them are provided.
 They also organise activity days during the school holidays and are involved in the running of Kent’s Children in Care Councils – ‘The Super Council’; ‘Our Children and Young People’s Council’ and YAC, our Young Adult Council.